dittorahmat/ideb-checking/memory-bank/progress.md

     - The "Input Permintaan IDeb" form can be submitted to the backend, with "internal" search type triggering data ingestion.
     - The "Daftar Permintaan IDeb" pages (`debitur-individual.html` and `badan-usaha.html`) now fetch and display data from the backend, and the "Lihat Detail" link triggers PDF generation.
 - **Integration:** The frontend is successfully communicating with the backend API for all implemented features.
+- **Testing:** Comprehensive unit and integration tests have been added for the backend Go application, including new unit tests for helper functions.
+All backend tests are now passing.
+The testing strategy has been updated in `testing-strategy.md`.

 ## 2. What's Left to Build
 - **PDF Generation (Phase 3 Complete):** The backend now generates a PDF report with a refined layout and all shareholder details mapped from `input.json`.